jwiegley/hours/README.md

   1. How much I should work today before kicking off.
   2. Whether I'm on track towards the end of the period.
   3. If I'm starting create long nights for myself in the near future.
-  4. How close I am to overall completion (the background of the begins to fill as work intervals are finish, until it's fully colored).
+  4. How close I am to overall completion (the background begins to fill as work intervals are finish, until it's fully colored).